BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 In order to make work these tests, I battled again with dependencies in `build.gradle`.

 ### 08/10/22
 Yes it's saturday.
 BUT THESE FUCKING TESTS WEREN'T WORKING.
 And now it's working.
 And my week end is saved.

+### 09/10/22
+Continue working on compose test.
+It's a shame that you can't easily identify a composable without adding a testTag.